pslucas0212/Part-1-Satellite-612-Installation/README.md

 Red Hat Satellite is a powerful content management and provisioning tool that you can add to any Red Hat Enterprise Linux subscription with the addition of a Smart Management subscription.
 With Red Hat Satellite you can curate specific content across mutliple lifecycle environments through out your entire RHEL enviroment whether it is on-prem, in the cloud or hybrid.
 In fact you can use Red Hat Satellite with your market-place instances of RHEL.

 In this multi-part tutorial we will covering how to provision RHEL VMs to a vSphere environment from Red Hat Satellite.
-We will focus on provisioning RHEL 8.7 and 9.1 VMs in two life cycle envrionments, and you can easily adapt what you learn here to provision other RHEL versions.
+We will focus on provisioning RHEL 8.7 and 9.1 VMs using two Satellite RHEL

+life cycle envrionments, and you can easily adapt what you learn here to provision other RHEL versions.

 In part 1, I'm documenting the steps for a simple "lab" install of Satellite 6.12.
 The purpose of this setup is to give you a quick hands-on experience with Satellite.
 The lab infrastructure is deployed to a small vSphere 7.3 lab environment with three EXSi servers that have internet access for the installation.
 For this lab, I setup a separate server to host DNS and DHCP services for the network that is hosting Satellite and the vSphere environment.
 Also, in a production environment you would also want to configure Satellite to interact with your directory/security services.